0x00019913/0x00019913/_posts/2017-07-24-two-cents-on-dynamic-programming.markdown

 * TOC
 {:toc}

 Of the elementary topics in computer science, I've found dynamic programming to be the most weirdly difficult to intuit to my satisfaction.
-So here's a little compendium of standard-ish problems with brief explanations and explicit recursions.
+So here's a little compendium, in no particular order, of standard-ish problems with brief explanations and explicit recursions.
 I'll use the symbol `M` to denote the optimal solution.

 I won't go into code nor write out how the top-down approach turns into bottom-up; it tends to be a comparatively easy conversion.